-Homework should ideally be completed independently by students but supported by parents.
+Homework is expected to be completed independently by students but supported by parents.

 Parent Assistance

 We are looking for parents with many talents to help in our classrooms with a variety of activities.
 Can you help us?
 We are looking for: